-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 Setting the AIRTABLE_API_KEY secret with Wrangler

-Enter the secret text you would like assigned to the variable AIRTABLE_API_KEY on the script named airtable-form-handler:
+$ wrangler secret put AIRTABLE_API_KEYEnter the secret text you would like assigned to the variable AIRTABLE_API_KEY on the script named airtable-form-handler:******🌀 Creating the secret for script name airtable-form-handler✨ Success!
+Uploaded secret AIRTABLE_API_KEY.

-Before we continue, let's review the keys that we should have from Airtable:
+Before you continue, review the keys that you should have from Airtable:

 - Airtable Base ID: the alphanumeric base ID found at the top of your base’s API page.